drscott173/CarND-MPC-Project/README.md

 ## The Model

-We use a kinematic model for car's state with five variables:
+We use a kinematic model for car's state with six variables:

 * _x, y_ position
 * velocity _v_